Multidimensional Stable Driven McKean-Vlasov SDEs with Distributional Interaction Kernel: Critical Thresholds and Related Models: Estimates on the Fokker-Planck equation

 \textbf{About constants.} Introduce the parameter set

-Namely $\Theta $ gathers the various parameters appearing in Assumption \A{UE} and condition \eqref{cond_coeff_SPKR} and \eqref{THE_COND_CI} depending on the considered value of $\beta $.
+Namely $\Theta $ gathers the various parameters appearing in Assumption \A{UE} and conditions {\eqref{cond_coeff_SPKR}, \eqref{THE_COND_CI}} depending on the considered value of $\beta $.
 In what follows we denote by $C:=C(\Theta)$ a generic constant depending on the parameter set $\Theta$ that may change from line to line.
 Other possible dependencies will be explicitly specified.
+Importantly, $\Theta $ does not depend on time.\\

-We first begin with a Lemma giving a control of the Besov norm of the mollified Fokker-Planck equation \eqref{PDE_EPS}. \begin{lemme}[A priori estimates on the mollified density] Assume \eqref{cond_coeff_SPKR} holds for $\beta\in (-1,0] $ (resp. \eqref{THE_COND_CI} for $\beta=-1 $).
-For
+We first begin with a Lemma giving a control of the Besov norm of the initial condition in the mollified Fokker-Planck equation \eqref{PDE_EPS}.